 Welcome to the roundup of the best new Android games that went live in the Play Store or were spotted by us in the previous week or so.
-This week I have the official release of Old School RuneScape, plus two separate Football Manager titles from Sega.
-So without further ado, here are the most notable games released in the last week.
-Read More
+Today I have the release of a quality classic platformer, a pre-alpha build of the next Plants vs. Zombies game, and the launch of an It's Always Sunny idle tapper.
+So without further ado, here are the most notable games released this week.

 If you've kept track of the political football in Washington that is Huawei, you'll know that the Trump administration, which supports the Chinese tech manufacturer, is at odds with Congress, which wants it disassociated with U.S. trade partners.
 The company has publicly been preparing contingency measures for a variety of situations, including replacement software for its smartphones should Android become unusable as a result of the ban.
 However, one of its board members has revealed that it has no intentions to leave Android, contradicting what executives have previously said about their plans.

 Google currently has two platforms for low-end phones.
 The company's own solution is Android Go, a watered-down version of Android designed for smartphones with 1GB or less of RAM.
 At the same time, it has partnered with Kai Technologies to bring Google services to feature phones running the KaiOS operating system.
 Images have surfaced of a reported Nokia feature phone running a lightweight Android build, but it's more likely that it's a KaiOS phone.

 Those of us that grew up playing platformers in our youth, such as Prince of Persia and Another World, should be delighted by the news that Flashback is coming to Android and iOS on the 22nd of July.
 The indie video game publisher SFL Interactive announced today that it has partnered with the title's original designer Paul Cuisset to bring the award-winning action-adventure game to mobile for $4.99.

 The trailer above shows off an amusing cinematic as well as some of the title's platforming gameplay.